Information Disclosure Based on the TCFD Recommendations

 ---|---|

-* Calculated by multiplying fiscal 2022 GHG emissions by the amount of carbon taxes projected under the 1.5℃ scenario (for Scope 2 emissions, calculated by multiplying the CO2 emissions factor).
+* Calculated by multiplying the GHG emissions forecasts for 2030 and 2050 by the amount of carbon taxes projected under the 1.5°C scenario.

 No estimates were made under the 4℃ scenario as carbon trading in Japan is expected to remain unchanged.